 Identifying interaction points

-i) Welcome touchpoint: 30 days post purchase
+i) Welcome: 30 days post purchase

-ii) Check-in: Midway through their contract
+ii) Check-in: Midway through the contract

 Finding the balance between different channels